 PRIVATE ONLY | 3D/2N

-This three-day, two-night private tour is packed full of family-friendly activities – experiencing Kangaroo Island focused on learning, tasting, exploring and seeking out some cool critters.
+This three-day, two-night private tour of Kangaroo Island is packed full of family-friendly activities - experiencing Kangaroo Island focused on learning, tasting, exploring and seeking out some cool critters.

 The three days incorporate the iconic landscape and wildlife encounters the Island is famous for with daily elegant al fresco lunches with wine for the parents and some great local ingredients to taste.
 As this is a private package, there are alternate activities which can be substituted, and we recommend setting up the priority activities in advance to ensure availability.